Following Dracula AD 1972 came Hammer’s modern dress entry in the Dracula series.

 When one of their undercover agent’s returns battered, bruised and barely alive – and with his dying words gives a hint that the group are meddling in the occult – department heads Peter Torrence (William Franklyn) and Colonel Matthews (Richard Vernon) recruit Scotland Yard’s Inspector Murray (Michael Coles) and occult expert Professor Van Helsing (Cushing) to investigate the organisation.

 As Keeley is a former friend, this is Van Helsing’s first port of call.
 He finds Keeley a nervous wreck and discovers he has been experimenting with an accelerated new strain of bubonic plague – but before he can reveal who commissioned the experiment, a PERG hitman murders Keeley.

-Meanwhile, Murray and Torrence visit Pelham House via the front entrance, whilst Van Helsing’s grand-daughter Jessica (Joanna Lumley) creeps in at the rear of the building.
+Meanwhile, Murray and Torrence visit Pelham House via the front entrance, whilst Van Helsing’s granddaughter Jessica (Joanna Lumley) creeps in at the rear of the building.
 They discover a cluster of female vampires in the cellar and are chased from the building by motorbike henchmen.

-It transpires that the fifth member of the organisation and financial donor is property tycoon recluse, D.D Denham (Christopher Lee), aka Count Dracula.
+It transpires that the fifth member of the organisation and the financial donor is property tycoon recluse, D.D Denham (Christopher Lee), aka Count Dracula.

-The St Bartolph’s churchyard where the original Van Helsing killed Dracula has since been redeveloped and is now home to the Denham Group skyscraper, and when Prof. Van Helsing visits he is greeted by the person he expected: Count Dracula.
+The St Bartolph’s churchyard where the original Van Helsing killed Dracula has since been redeveloped and is now home to the Denham Group skyscraper, and when Professor Van Helsing visits he is greeted by the person he expected: Count Dracula.

 Torrence and Col Matthews are killed by Dracula’s henchman, whilst Van Helsing and Murray are taken prisoner at Pelham House to see the legendary Count destroy the human race with a new strain of bubonic plague and take a new wife: Jessica.